BishuTamang/Pluto/README.md

 # Pluto
-This is a template for online store with dynamic UI based on react and the backend api in rest frame handled in django
+This is a template for online store with dynamic UI based on react and the backend handled in django and rendering template with Django